Clip library

 Shader

 ISF, GLSL .fs, and Shadertoy .json with multi-pass support.
-Mesh shaders add vertex and geometry stages with full PBR.
-Drop a shader file in your folder; it shows up next launch.
+Mesh shaders, full PBR, OBJ and GLTF model import.
+Drop a shader file in your folder, refresh the browser, done.

 Text